 I couldn’t have known then, on NYE 2014, that just a month later I would see two pink lines come up on that test.
 That the house that we bought, would soon be the house that we brought our baby home in, in 2015.
 The house with once clean windows now smudged with tiny fingerprints and snot smears one toddlers heights tall.
 The house with the two story entrance that when said toddler stands in just the right spot, a temper tantrum can echo so loud that it sounds like we have a 100 toddlers in the house.

 Many of you have had a really, really difficult year.
 Chronic illnesses, losing loved ones, job loss, and divorce just to name a few.
 I understand the temptation to want to leave it behind, to throw confetti right in 2016’s freaking face and move on.
 But rather than boxing your pain up, this painful year can lead to something good if you allow it to.
 Pain can actually be the best tool for change and growth.

 I’m not saying goals or resolutions are bad, but if you don’t try, you can’t fail, amirite??

 But when we place our happiness in these New Year’s resolutions, we always set ourselves up for failure.
 Weight can fluctuate, houses can be foreclosed, you can be fired from your job, marriages can end, children can pass away.

 So rather than a goal or a resolution, as I head into 2017, I want to simply remember that my hope is not in, “the thing,” but rather in the One who gives, “the thing.”

-Wish Y’all (still not cute when I say it) a happy New Year.
+Wishing Y’all (nope, still not cute when I say it) a happy New Year.
 Strength for today and bright hope for tomorrow!